Article

 A Robot with a Series of Parts

-Doctors can sometimes relate to the body as if it were a robot with a series of parts that may be deemed to be broken and are, well, broken, in the case of chronic pain when looked at purely from a medical perspective.
+When considering chronic pain, doctors can sometimes relate to the body as if it were a robot with a series of parts that may be deemed as broken when viewing the pain from a purely biomedical perspective.

 In the case of chronic pain, we may hear some of the following from doctors: